oatlog/oatlog/doc/proposal/main.typ

 // [ ] Explain how you plan to compare your prototype to the state of the art using the proposed
 // test-case evaluation scenarios and benchmarks.

+== Design and implementation
+Concretely, we will create a Rust library that takes in a set of rewrite rules and generates Rust code for a E-graph engine with the optimized rewrite rules hard-coded.
+The main focus is optimizing the runtime on the generated E-graph engine (R1).
+In terms of features we are aiming to implement a similar feature set to Egglog @egglog.

+=== Analysis, visualization
+// * memory access patterns,

+=== Profiling
+To gain a better understanding of bottlenecks, we will use profiling tools such as `perf`

+=== Optimization, standard low-level optimizations
+// * workflow, perf, looking at assembly,

+=== Improving rulesets

+=== Improving query plans

+=== Improving joins

+=== Improving expression exploration priority
+// * exploding rules

+=== Improving extraction

+== Evaluation
+Answering R1, R2, R3, R4 depends on the performance of the E-graph engine itself.
+We will evaluate this using benchmarks on our personal computers, with the assumption that the results generalize to other hardware.
+The e-graph applications that we aim to use for benchmarking are
+- Herbie @herbie, a tool to automatically find floating-point expressions that minimize numerical error given an expression in real numbers
+- `math`, a small computer algebra system from egg's test suite
+- Steensgaard style unification-based points-to analysis

+R5 is evaluated by

+== Prototype design
+// * prototype properties, functionalities and performance goals
+// * motivate key design selection, wrt state of the art, existing libraries etc...
+== Prototype implementation
+// * prototype properties, functionalities and performance goals == Prototype evaluation
+// * testing environment
+// * how to compare against state of the art.

+// * ? key tools and test-case scenarios

 We generally think that the design space is sufficiently large and the domain sufficiently immature that performance improvements are possible over egglog and eqlog, even if the algorithmic behavior